 If your roommate moves out, you have no control over who moves into their room.
 The leasing office will decide who fills the vacancy, which means you could end up living with someone you don't know or don't get along with.
 Additionally, individual leases may be more expensive than joint leases because the complex assumes more risk with individual leases.

 What are Joint Leases?

-Joint leases are "by the apartment", meaning that you pay the entire monthly rent, rather than just for your individual room and bathroom.
-Typically, you and your roommates will split the cost of rent and utilities each month and each person's amount might vary by the specific amenities they have in their room or bathroom.
-Of course, this depends on how you and your roommates chose to divide things.
-All roommates will sign the joint lease.
-Traditional complexes are more likely to have joint leases.
+Joint leases are "by the apartment," meaning that you and your roommates split the entire monthly rent and utilities.
+All roommates sign one lease, and each person's share of the rent may vary based on the specific amenities they have in their room or bathroom.
+Traditional complexes are more likely to offer joint leases.

 Pros of Joint Leases